UCLA-UPE/bit-byte-app/README.md

 ```

 At a high level:
-1. Profile contains the metadata for each user, and has a one-to-one key to users.
-This meta data includes whether they are a
-bit or byte, and their answers to the bit-byte questions (in JSON format).
+1. __Profile__ contains the metadata for each user, and has a one-to-one key to users.
+This meta data includes whether they are a bit or byte, and their answers to the bit-byte questions (in JSON field), as list of strings.
+These correspond to the questions in SiteSettings (explained below).

-2. Choice contains all the choices of bits and bytes, with two foreign keys designating the "chooser" and "choosee".
+2. __Choice__ contains all the choices of bits and bytes, with two foreign keys designating the "chooser" and "choosee".
 Suppose user1 chooses user2 and user3.
 Then this table may contain two entries with foreign keys chooser and choosee as follows:

 chooser: user1, choosee: user2